Jbudnick/Covid-19-Forecasting/README.md

 |Low Public Activity  |44.3               |68.1              |63.7   |39.0              |46.6        |121.0        |44.0     |
 |High Public Activity |101.3              |120.4             |293.3  |108.0             |78.9        |105.6        |154.1    |

+Looking into the future, it appears that COVID-19 is currently on an exponential rise in Oklahoma, and there is a massive surge predicted in the number of new cases.
+However, the damage can be significantly reduced by limiting public activity during this critical time.
 <p>
 <img src="images/Oklahomafuture.png" width="1000">
 <p>

-##  4. <a name='Conclusion'></a>Conclusion
+##  5. <a name='Conclusion'></a>Conclusion
-Unfortunately, it does not look like the occurrence of new cases of COVID-19 are going away anytime soon.
-Although everyone is eager to finally get out of the house after so long, it looks like social distancing is effective in preventing the spread of the virus, with a time delay, and hopefully we will continue to see numbers go down further in the near future in the states currently struggling most with the virus, and a second wave of infections will be avoided.
+Unfortunately, it does not look like the occurrence of new cases of COVID-19 are going away anytime soon, though some states are much closer than others.
+Although everyone is eager to finally get out of the house after so long, it looks like social distancing is effective in preventing the spread of the virus with a time delay, and hopefully we will continue to see numbers go down further in the near future in the states currently struggling most with the virus, and a second wave of infections will be avoided.
+However, even if there is a second wave in infections, there is data that can be used to determine the extent of how social distancing should be maintained and the amount of an effect that it can have on the future number of cases.

-##  5. <a name='FutureIdeasforImprovement'></a>Future Ideas for Improvement
+##  6. <a name='FutureIdeasforImprovement'></a>Future Ideas for Improvement
 - Replace states with counties and run county by county analysis (better results for varying population densities)
 - Apply a scalar value to multiply the x axis on specific curves so that the shapes more closely resemble each other to improve results
 - Pursue original goal of predicting economic recovery; forecast recovery out further and use recession unemployment data to forecast
-- Forecast out futher; hopefully will be able to pinpoint a recovery date range
-- Consider trying other regression models
 - Import more features from other data sources:
-    - Look at South Korea data - use that to predict into future?
+    - Look at South Korea/Italy data or other recovered countries - use that to predict into future?
     - Bring in data from travel from other countries - maybe that would help? https://travel.trade.gov/view/m-2017-I-001/index.asp
     - Weather data - Rumors that the virus doesn't do well in warm/humid conditions
-- Use web-scraping and NLP to analyze the type of words being used in recent economic news (ratio of words such as "lockdown", "quarantine", "extended" to words like "protest", "end", "open") to determine better scaling factors for my prediction matrix.
+- Use web-scraping and NLP to analyze the type of words being used in recent economic news (ratio of words such as "lockdown", "quarantine", "extended" to words like "protest", "end", "open") to determine better scaling factors for prediction matrix

-##  6. <a name='DataSources:'></a>Data Sources
+##  7. <a name='DataSources'></a>Data Sources

 Header image : https://spectrumlocalnews.com/nc/triangle-sandhills/tying-it-together-with-tim-boyum/2020/04/28/tying-it-together-with-tim-boyum-checking-the-pulse-on-nc-s-economic-health-during-the-coronavirus-crisis
 https://www.xifin.com/resources/blog/202004/covid-19-maintaining-momentum-during-volume-recessions